codegarvit/pwn.college_garvit/Processes And Jobs/foregrounding_processes.md

 # Processes and Jobs

 # Foregrounding Processes
-This challenge teaches how to list running processes using the ps command.
-For this challenge, a program has been renamed /challenge/run to a random filename and has already been launched, so you must find it in the running process list to get the flag.
+This challenge teaches how to take a backgrounded process and foreground it using the fg command.
+The task is to launch the challenge program, suspend it, resume it in the background, and then finally bring it back to the foreground to get the flag.

 ### Solve
 **Flag:** `pwn.college{oZSNDeiCZN82a8kqIeTECv1ZUpA.QX4QDO0wSN0AzNzEzW}`

-The solution requires using ps to find the full path of the hidden running process and then running that path to get the flag.

-1. The Goal: The challenge is to find a program that is already running but has a random name, so it can't be found with ls.
-The only way to find it is to look at the list of all running processes.

-2. The Tool: The ps command with arguments like aux is used to list processes for "all users" in a "user-readable" format.
-To prevent the output from being cut short, the ww option can be added to make ps auxww.

-3. Finding the Process: To find the running program, you run the ps command and look through the COMMAND column for a process located in the /challenge/ directory.
-The output shows the randomly named process: /challenge/2780-run-30570.

-4. To finish the challenge, we launch the program by running the full path that we discovered.
+1. The Goal: The program's instructions state, "To pass this level, you need to suspend me, resume the suspended process in the background, and then foreground it".

+2. The Process:
+ - First, the program is launched.
+ - Second, the Ctrl-Z hotkey is pressed to "suspend" the process.
+The terminal shows ^Z and a "Stopped" message.
+ - Third, the bg command is used to resume the process so it is running the background.
+ - Finally, the fg command is used to resume into the foreground.

+3. The Result: When the process is brought back to the foreground, it prints "YES!
+Great job!
+I'm now running in the foreground," followed by the flag.

 ```bash
 hacker@processes~foregrounding-processes:~$ /challenge/run